 The following anecdote isn’t an illegal scam — but it is a good lesson about the naivete of tourists.
 The “Hello Doughnut” trick happens all the time, in all industries beyond doughnuts, despite how rediculously easy it is for travellers to avoid.

 In popular tourist streets of Vietnam, there are dozens of small middle-aged Vietnamese woman wearing straw-hats and traditional clothing, who step infront of tourists and temp them with tasty doughnuts.
 “Hello, Doughnut?” they chirp.

 They are pushy, they are pleasant, and the doughnuts look very nice.
 By some act of will-power, they get people to say yes without asking for the price.
 Once consumed, they demand $20-$30 for these tiny doughnuts (50x the actual price).
-Tourists are too shy or cannot calculate the currency conversion in their head, and so they dutifully pay the outrageous almost-criminal price.
+Tourists are too shy or cannot calculate the currency conversion in their head, and they dutifully pay the outrageous price.

 This sounds simple to avoid, right?
 The answer is both yes and no: such unscrupulous businessmen/women have perfected a level of confidence and tact that somehow disarms you and magically gets you to obey.

 The Hello-doughnut scam is a nice example of a bigger problem you’ll encounter in all forms of Vietnamese commerce: your lack of knowledge about local prices leaves you vulnerable to being ripped off.
 Plus, the skill of salemanship among Vietnamese retailers is something you’ve probably never encountered.
-Just like the donuts, you may find yourself buying things you didn’t agree to.
+Just like the doughnuts, you may find yourself buying things you didn’t agree to.